IU-PR/Capstone_project/content/docs/2025/edhub/week4.md

 ### Staging Environment
 Staging Environment runs a version of the site on the `dev` branch on the Innopolis University Virtual Machine.
 We as a development team can open the site and manually test the developed innovations before merging it into the `main` branch.

+You can see the example of automatic deployment logs [*here*](https://github.com/IU-Capstone-Project-2025/edhub/actions/runs/16027449796/job/45218962463).

 ### Production Environment
 Production Environment runs a version of the site on the `main` branch on the globally accessible server.
 This version is tied to the public domain [*edhub.space*](www.edhub.space) and will be used by our customers.

+You can see the example of automatic deployment logs [*here*](https://github.com/IU-Capstone-Project-2025/edhub/actions/runs/16027975047/job/45220777035).

 We decided to use timeweb.cloud hosting because it is easy to set up, has suitable characteristics and provides servers in Russia.